 - Drink a coffee on the terrace of the Wienerkaffee.
 Press the bell on the big brown door, climb the stairs and order a delicious apple pie.

 The lake borders Jordan to the east and Israel and the West Bank to the west.
-Because of the high salt content in the water it is almost impossible not to float on the lake.
-Also, in the mud and water there are minerals that are very good for your skin.
+Because of the high salt content in the water, it is almost impossible not to float on the lake.
+Also, in the mud and water, there are minerals that are very good for your skin.

 - Take along flip flops to go into the lake

-- Do not go under water with your head, the salt water will hurt your eyes
+- Do not go underwater with your head, the saltwater will hurt your eyes

 - Make sure you do not have any open wounds when you go into the water

-- The salt water will discolor your swimwear so do not bring out your best swimsuit
+- The saltwater will discolor your swimwear so do not bring out your best swimsuit

 Traveling is easiest by car as Israel is an easy country to drive through.

 Although the country is close to the Gaza Strip, it is relatively safe to travel to.
-I would recommend to look up the regions you want to visit in advance to check whether it is actually safe when you want to travel.
+I would recommend looking up the regions you want to visit in advance to check whether it is actually safe when you want to travel.
 Situations tend to shift rapidly between safe and avoidable in the region.